-Following orientation, each student will sign a Student Agreement and Acknowledgement of Policy.
-Their initials and original signature on this agreement acknowledge that they have received, read, understand, and agree to comply with the expectations and restrictions specified in the NCH EMT Program student policies and procedures and guidelines of Harper College.
+Following orientation, each student will sign a Student Agreement.
+Their initials and original signature on this agreement acknowledge that they have received, read, understand, and agree to comply with the expectations and restrictions specified in the NCH PM Program student policies and procedures and guidelines of Harper College.
 The terms of this agreement extend from their date of acceptance to graduation.